 What do you need for a mortgage in principle?

 When you meet a mortgage broker for mortgage advice, they will likely advise you on which mortgage lenders will lend to you but you need a mortgage principle to have a greater certainty of this and then continue your home buying process.

 Without a mortgage in principle, you may plan to buy a home, save for it and even pay a deposit on a house only to realise you can't get a mortgage with any mortgage lender.

 Do you need a mortgage in principle to make an offer?

-No, you don't need a mortgage in principle to make an offer but most home sellers and estate agents may not take you seriously if you make an offer on a home without a mortgage in principle and they may request a bigger reservation or holding fee which could be non-refundable.
+No, you don't need a mortgage in principle to make an offer on a house but most home sellers and estate agents may not take you seriously if you make an offer on a home without a mortgage in principle and they may request a bigger reservation or holding fee which could be non-refundable.